Len Koenecke

-Leonard George Koenecke (January 18, 1904 in Baraboo, Wisconsin, USA – September 17, 1935 in Etobicoke, Ontario, Canada) was an American baseball player who played Major League Baseball for the Brooklyn Dodgers and the New York Giants.
+Leonard George Koenecke (January 18, 1904 – September 17, 1935) was an American professional baseball player who played Major League Baseball for the Brooklyn Dodgers and the New York Giants.
 He died of a blow to the head mid-flight at the hands of the pilot and a passenger after attempting to take control of an aircraft he had chartered.

 Early life

 Koenecke was the son of a locomotive engineer and had worked as a fireman for the Chicago & Northwestern Railroad.

 Minor league career

 Koenecke made his professional debut for the Moline Plowboys in the Mississippi Valley League in 1927.

 In 1928 he joined Indianapolis in the American Association.